c6o/docs/content/tutorials/core.md

 yarn start-leaf
 ```

 You should be able to access the local Frontend service at `http://localhost:3010/api`.
-You should see an api response that looks something like this:
+You should see an API response that looks something like this:

 ```json
 {"who":"leaf","where":"Somewhere-Machine.local"}